Application for Admission - Transfer Student Instructions

 EOF is a special admissions program for students who meet certain financial and academic requirements.
 Transfer applicants receiving EOF assistance at their current college may "transfer" their EOF eligibility to Stockton.
 Students who do not receive EOF assistance at their current college are not eligible to apply for the EOF program at Stockton.
 If you are applying as a transfer EOF student, please contact the EOF Office at 609-652-4647 with your plans to transfer and enroll at Stockton.

 Newly accepted transfer students are automatically considered for Transfer Scholarship opportunities based on previous college performance.
-Click here for scholarship details.
+View scholarship details.

 Applicants wishing to be considered for need-based financial aid must submit the Free Application for Federal Financial Aid (FAFSA).
 The FAFSA must be completed and filed electronically via the Internet at fafsa.gov.
 Stockton’s federal school code is 009345.

 All students are required to provide proof of Immunization prior to enrolling in a degree program.
 Please visit Health Services for details of the Requirements for Registration as mandated by N.J.
 State Law and Stockton University.
-If accepted for admission, your enrollment packet will include details and deadlines regarding health requirement documentation.
+If accepted for admission, your enrollment packet will include health forms, details and deadlines regarding submitting the health requirement documentation.

 Handicapped/disabled students are encouraged to contact the Learning Access Program (609-652-4988) for more information on available services.